CarryMachineGun/Syracuse_U/22spring/22s_CSE691_cppMultithreading/HW/HW4/README.md

 - Recall that it takes a part worker 20, 20, 30, 30, 40 us to move a part of type A, B, C, D, E, respectively.
 A part worker will then repeat the process to produce a brand-new load order.
   - Is 20, 20, 30, 30, 40 us or 200, 200, 300, 300, 400us?
   - Does part works moving back with parts takes the same time?
+- What are the differences between "&" and "ref" when creating threads?
+- Can PartWorkers and ProductWorkers work at the same time(using one lock)?
+  - Yes, otherwise the waiting of the two kind of workers is meaningless
+- Doesn't a iteration defined as (Each part work or product worker is said to have completed one iteration when a load order or pickup order is completed, or if timeout event occurs such that an order is aborted)?
+Why the partworker 8 is still in one iteration after doing two orders?